cloudmesh-community/fa18-523-56/project-report/report.md

 ## NiFi Architecture

-+@fig:nifiarchitecture [fa18-523-56-www-nifi-homepagetechdoc] shows the main components in NiFi architecture.
+The NiFi homepage +@fig:nifiarchitecture[fa18-523-56-www-nifi-homepagetechdoc] shows the main components in NiFi architecture.

 ![NiFi Architecture](images/nifi_architecture.PNG)

-{#fig:nifiarchitecture}
+{#fig:nifiarchitecture} [fa18-523-56-www-nifi-homepagetechdoc]

 From the top down, NiFi is web browser accessible by a NiFi hosted Web Server.
 NiFi processor operations are managed through the Flow